microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <div class="task" data-title="Task">

-> Implement the `acceptCallButton.onclick` method to accept a call from another user, using the predefined `createLocalVideoStream` method to create a local video stream.
+> - Implement the `acceptCallButton.onclick` method to accept a call from another user, using the predefined `createLocalVideoStream` method to create a local video stream.
-> This method will be really similar to the `startCallButton.onclick` method.
+> - Don't forget to subscribe to the call's properties and events using the `subscribeToCall` method predefined for you.

 </div>